harcokuppens/clean-classic-helloworld/README.md

 * cleanup project with bash script using the command:  ./cleanup.bash
 * cleanup both project and clean installation in project: ./cleanup.bash all
 * reinstall clean in project: ./install-clean-clm.bash

+If you add a  a project file ( `.prj` ) to this project, which is used by the Clean IDE, you can also can compile this project with the `cpm` commandline tool instead of using `clm`.

 There is also a similar repository where we build the same HelloWorld Clean code using a Clean installation using the nitrile tool at: https://github.com/harcokuppens/clean-nitrile-helloworld.git .
 The nitrile tool  installs the  Clean runtime and its libraries as versioned packages, and also manages the  build of the project.